leonpx/auth-API/README.md

 sessiontoken: <secret>
 ```
 - `DELETE`: deletes a user.
 User password is required.
-### /api/user/password/reset
+### /api/user/password
 - `POST`: request a new user password.
 Account email is required.
 A reset token will be sent to the specified email.
 - `PUT`: reset the password of a user.
 Reset token and new password is required.

 ### /api/user/filter
 - `GET`: queries the database for users that match the given name as URL parameter.
+Spaces are delimited by a plus sign.
 Example:
 ```
-<webserver>/api/user/filter?name=Adam
+<webserver>/api/user/filter?name=Adam+Smith
 ```
 ### /api/session/login
 - `POST`: create a new session.
 Account email and password is required.
 Session token is returned upon successful login.